 The ribbon contains the maximum number of commands.
-When you select Home from the Tab list, Ribbon for Home is showed.
-When you select Insert Tab from tab lists, Ribbon for Insert is showed.
+When you select Home from the tab list, a ribbon for Home is shown.
+When you select the Insert tab from the tab lists, a ribbon for Insert is shown.
 You select commands from Ribbon to work with.
-The following image shows the Ribbon for Review Tab.
+The following image shows the ribbon for the Review tab.

-By default sheet tabs are named as ‘sheet1’, ‘sheet2’, and so on.
+By default, sheet tabs are named ‘Sheet1’, ‘Sheet2’, and so on.
 A workbook can have any number of sheets and each sheet has its name displayed in the sheet tab.
-If you right-click on a sheet tab, you will have so many options to apply on a sheet tab.
+If you right-click on a sheet tab, you will have so many options to apply to the sheet tab.
 See the image below.

 You will use these buttons to scroll the sheet tabs to display tabs that aren’t visible.
 You can also right-click to get a list of sheets.
 See the image below.